Protein microarrays display proteins in high spatial density on a microscopic surface.

-To avoid these challenges and to produce the most functional arrays possible, LaBaer and colleagues developed a novel protein microarray technology, called Nucleic Acid-Programmable Protein Array (NAPPA), which replaces the complex process of spotting purified proteins with the simple process of spotting plasmid DNA.
+To avoid these challenges and to produce the most functional arrays possible, LaBaer and colleges developed a novel protein microarray technology, called Nucleic Acid-Programmable Protein Array (NAPPA), which replaces the complex process of spotting purified proteins with the simple process of spotting plasmid DNA.
 Our technology exploits the ability to transfer protein encoding regions into specialized tagged expression vectors.
-Proteins corresponding to the cDNAs are produced in situ as needed at the time of the assay by human in vitro transcription and translation (IVTT)-coupled cell lysates.
+Proteins corresponding to the cDNAs are produced in the situ within the nanowell at translation (IVTT)-coupled cell lysates.
 The cDNAs are configured to append a common epitope tag to all of the proteins on their C-termini so that they can be captured by a high-affinity capture reagent that is immobilized along with the cDNA.

 This method minimizes direct manipulation of the proteins and produces them just-in-time for the experiment, avoiding problems with protein purification and stability (Science.
 2004 305:86 and Nat Methods.
 2008 5:535).